HampusWigstedt/L3/my-app/reflection.md

 ```
 ### Chapter 9
 This chapter was interesting but i can't figure out how to truly implement the rules in my code.
 I could have made a automated test with 2-3 files that test all the public methods in the project and test which ones go through without errors and if we get the correct conversions back.
-I chose to do semi-automated and manual test instead as this is a smaller project.
+I chose to do manual test instead as this is a smaller project.
 I think the 3 rules of TDD are a interesting and very smart approach and i think i follow these rules even without automated tests.
 My thought is that if you have a vison, you are testing somthing.
 I think this is a interesting thought and i would love to build on it even if it isn't theoreticaly true.
 The optimal way would have been to do automated tests for almost everything but i think manual tests are more suted for Client code in general, and especially in this project.

 Example of tests in the
 [Test Report](/TestRapport.md)